 The WordPress site title is one of the most important pieces of the /wp SEO puzzle.
-The site title appears very prominently on Google or Bing search returns pages when your home page is being displayed.
+As noted in the image, the site title appears very prominently on Google search returns pages when your home page is being displayed.
 It’s importance cannot be overstated thus I won’t drone on about it.
 Ignore at your own peril.

 In the screenshot below you’ll see: